Are you concerned about the black spots on your bearded dragon?

 As a general rule, black spots on a bearded dragon are usually harmless, and they may be freckles, part of the color patterning, or even specks of dirt.
-However, black spots may also indicate a serious health issue, such as an infection, burn marks, fungus, parasitic infection, scale rot, or stress.
+However, black spots may also indicate a severe health issue, such as an infection, burn marks, fungus, parasitic infection, scale rot, or stress.

 It may sometimes be challenging to know if the black spots on your beardie’s skin are a sign of ill health, especially for inexperienced reptile keepers.

-Keep reading to learn more about black spots on bearded dragons, including detailed descriptions, so you will be able to determine whether or not they are simply cosmetic or a sign of a health issue.
+Please keep reading to learn more about black spots on bearded dragons, including detailed descriptions, so you will be able to determine whether or not they are simply cosmetic or a sign of a health issue.

 Bearded Dragon Black Spot Causes